-The General Investment Consultant ("GC") is engaged by the Staff to provide independent, objective investment advice.
+The General Investment Consultant ("GC") is appointed by the Board to provide independent, objective investment advice.
 The GC is a fiduciary to the Plan under California law.
 The GC works with Staff and specialty consultants in the development of recommendations while recognizing its fiduciary duty is to provide prudent investment advice to the Board.
 The GC provides advice without discretionary authority to execute on its advice.
 With regard to this Risk Policy, the GC contributes to the following: